erewok/talks/monads_for_fp_talk_2017/talk.md

 ### Our Approach in this Talk

-1. A short history of Functional Programming
+1. Short history of functional programming and Haskell
 1. A bit of Lambda Calculus
-1. Some Notes on Haskell
 1. Close reading of Sections 1 through 3 of the paper
 1. Light reading of Section 5